atomic-state/fetcher.atomic-state.org/docs/tutorial-basics/request-config.md

 ### `suspense`

-`Suspense` is used when you want to pause the rendering of the UI and resume it after a component has finished some asynchronus operation(s).
+`Suspense` is used when you want to pause the rendering of the UI and resume it after the data needed for rendering it is ready.
 This is very useful if, for example, you want to wait until all requests are completed to render the UI to the user, or to leverage the loading state of the UI to `<React.Suspense>`.
 If you want to use Suspense, pass `suspense` to the `useFetch` config:

 ```jsx
 import { Suspense } from 'react'